avenzulol/Azura/README.md

 [![License: CC BY-NC 4.0](https://img.shields.io/badge/License-CC%20BY--NC%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc/4.0/)

 ## Description
 Azura is a free open-source Minecraft Anti-Cheat plugin designed to provide server owners with reliable and efficient tools to detect and prevent cheating.
-Built with performance and accuracy in mind, this plugin helps maintain a fair and competitive gaming environment.
+Please note that this will raise false flags, as I was completly baked while coding this...

 ---